Easter Island: European contact

-The first recorded European contact with the island was on 5 April 1722, Easter Sunday, by Dutch navigator Jacob Roggeveen.
+The first recorded European contact with the island was on April 5, 1722, Easter Sunday, by Dutch navigator Jacob Roggeveen.
 His visit resulted in the death of about a dozen islanders, including the tumu ivi 'atua, and the wounding of many others.

-The next foreign visitors (on 15 November 1770) were two Spanish ships, San Lorenzo and Santa Rosalia, under the command of Captain Don Felipe Gonzalez de Ahedo.
+The next foreign visitors (on 15 November 1770) were two Spanish ships, the Ship of the line San Lorenzo (70 guns) and the frigate Santa Rosalía (26 guns), under the command of Captain Don Felipe González de Ahedo.
 The Spanish were amazed by the "standing idols", all of which were erect at the time.

 Four years later, in 1774, British explorer James Cook visited Easter Island; he reported that some statues had been toppled.
 Through the interpretation of Hitihiti, Cook learned the statues commemorated their former high chiefs, including their names and ranks.

+In 1776 the Chilean abbot Juan Ignacio Molina highlights the island for its "monumental statues" in the fifth chapter on "Chilean Islands" of his book "Natural and Civil History of the Kingdom of Chile", in which the San Félix and San Ambrosio Islands are also mentioned mentioned.
+These islands are considered part of the territory inherited by Chile under the principle of uti possidetis iuris.

-On 10 April 1786, French Admiral Jean-François de Galaup, comte de Lapérouse anchored at Hanga Roa at the start of a circumnavigation of the Pacific.
+On April 10, 1786, French Admiral Jean-François de Galaup, comte de Lapérouse anchored at Hanga Roa at the start of a circumnavigation of the Pacific.
 He made a detailed map of the bay, including his anchorage points, as well as a more generalised map of the island, plus some illustrations.